A compact model of Escherichia coli core and biosynthetic metabolism

 In order to integrate this probabilistic description within a typical constrained-optimisation formulation, we define the set \(\mathcal{D}_{\alpha}\) as the \(\alpha\)-level confidence region around the mean of \(\Delta G_r'^\circ\).
 Using Eq.~(\ref{standard_normal_transformation_of_drg0}), and noting that the squared norm of a standard normal random variable is known to be Chi-squared distributed, we can represent this set as:

-where \(\mathbf{m} \in \Realn{q}\) is a free parameter vector and \(\chi_q(.)\) denotes the quantile function (inverse cumulative distribution function) of a chi-squared distribution with \(q\) degrees of freedom.
-We can thus account for the uncertainty in thermodynamic estimates by treating the free energies of reaction as decision variables, rather than known parameters, and constraining their value to belong to (\(\mathcal{D}_{\alpha}\)).
+where \(\mathbf{m} \in \Realn{q}\) is a vector of free parameters and \(\chi_q(.)\) denotes the quantile function (inverse cumulative distribution function) of a chi-squared distribution with \(q\) degrees of freedom.
+We can thus account for the uncertainty in thermodynamic estimates by treating the free energies of reaction as decision variables, rather than known parameters, and constraining their value to belong to \(\mathcal{D}_{\alpha}\).
 For a given reference flux distribution \(\mathbf{v}\), this results in the following quadratically-constrained program (QCP):

-where \(b\) is the min driving force (or the MDF after optimisation), \(\mathbf{c} \in \Realn{m}\) is a vector of log-metabolite concentrations, \(\mathbf{l_c}; \mathbf{u_c} \in \Realn{m}\) are (log) lower and upper bounds on these concentrations, \(\mathbf{S} \in \Realn{m \times N} \) is the stoichiometric matrix of the model, \({\rm R}\) is the Boltzmann gas constant, and \(\rm T\) is the temperature used for the computation of the free energy estimates.
+where \(b\) is the min driving force (or the MDF after optimisation), \(\mathbf{c} \in \Realn{m}\) is a vector of log-metabolite concentrations, \(\mathbf{c_{\rm min}}\); \(\mathbf{c_{\rm max}}\in \Realn{m}\) are lower and upper bounds on these log-concentrations, \(\mathbf{S} \in \Realn{m \times N} \) is the stoichiometric matrix of the model, \({\rm R}\) is the ideal gas constant, and \(\rm T\) is the temperature used for the computation of the free energy estimates.
 For our MDF calculations, we used a confidence level of \(90 \%\) and set the bounds on the concentration of all metabolites to the physiologically plausible range of (\(1 \upmu \text{M}\), \(10 \text{mM}\)).
-The above quadratically constrained program was formulated and solved the the GUROBI package \cite{gurobi}.
+The above quadratically constrained program was formulated and solved using the GUROBI package \cite{gurobi}.